gdenes355/python-frontend/README.md

   "out": ".*\n.*\n6"
 }
 ```

+## More formally (advanced testing options)
+The `"in"` property can be a string, such as `"in": "Alice"`.
+If you pick this option, then you can use the `\n` character to enter multiple lines of text.
+However, `"in"` can be also provided as a list of string/numerical values, such as `"in": ["Joe", 5, 2, "yes"]`.

 # Contributing to the project
 We welcome code additions to this github repo via PRs as long as they are in-line with the original design intentions of the project: